libp2p/hydra-booster/README.md

 dht nodes behind NATs makes dht queries in general slower, as connecting in generally takes longer and sometimes doesnt even work (resulting in a timeout).

+When running with `-many`, please make sure to bump the ulimit to something fairly high.
+Expect ~500 connections per node youre running (so with `-many=10`, try setting `ulimit -n 5000`)

 ## License
 MIT - @whyrusleeping